tsunaminoai/anagram/README.md

 The following was measured on an Apple M2 on the dictionary of 348,244 words in this repository.
 Both my old C code (in the `c` directory) and this Zig code were compiled with ReleaseFast.
 The query used was "ENCYCLOPEDIA":

-Perfomance was measured on an Apple M2 binary compiled with ReleaseFast using a dictionary of 348,244 loaded at runtime and using a query of "ENCYCLOPEDIA":

 | Method              | Time (ms) |
 | ------------------- | --------- |
 | C Tree              | 174.23    |